SAP-archive/cloud-sample-spaceflight-hana/README.md

 Please read the [flight model](https://github.com/SAP/cloud-sample-spaceflight/blob/master/docs/flightModel.md) and [space model](https://github.com/SAP/cloud-sample-spaceflight/blob/master/docs/spaceModel.md) documentation in the referenced repository in order to understand the data model's structure and how it should be used.

-## How to Consume a CDS Data Model from a Different Repository
+## How to Consume a CDS Data Model from a Different Git Repository

 The details of how a CDS data model held in one Git repository can be referenced from another repository is documented [here](./docs/consumeRemoteDataModel.md).